nedgren/Health-Insights/README.md

 Stakeholders: Federal, State, and Local Health Organizations, Insurance Companies, Social Service Agencies, Pharmaceutical Corporations.

 Key Performance Indicators (KPIs): Health outcomes based on socioeconomic and geographic factors.
-If we end up training a regression model, we will focus on accuracy as a key score for model evaluation.
+If we end up training a regression model, we will focus on root mean squared error as a key score for model evaluation.
 However, our model could end up being inferential rather than predictive, in which case we would be more focused on measures of statistical significance.